Marirow/Strawberi-CSS/README.md

 A series of accessibility stylesheets for Pokéfarm Q, designed around a universal 🍓 Button.
 - Want to click fast?
 Yes!
 Feed PKMN, go fishing, accept trades, and more with the click of a single button.
 - Aching hands?
 No worries!
-PFQ-Strawberi gives your joints some time to rest by letting you tap and click without moving your wrist.
+Strawberi gives your joints some time to rest by letting you tap and click without moving your wrist.
 - Custom theme?
 No problem!
 Styling the Core Module styles the 🍓 Button everywhere, making personalization a breeze.
 - *Compatible with PFQ as of 4/4/24.
 QOL script recommended.
 Tested on Firefox.*

 Make farming easier.
-Install PFQ-Strawberi today.
+Use Strawberi!

 ## 🍓 Instructions
 1. Access the Site Skins page at https://pokefarm.com/skin.